FOR AGENCY WORKERS

 Auto-Enrolment Pensions have been introduced by the Government to encourage a retirement savings culture in the UK.

-All employers will be obliged to provide a workplace pension for all employees that meet a certain criteria.
-Under the Pensions Act 2008, it started with the largest employers in 2012, and every other employer will have to become part of the scheme by 1st February 2018.
-Diverse Employment are already in the scheme and all employees working through us will automatically be entered into this work based pension scheme (should they meet the criteria).
+All employers are obliged to provide a workplace pension for all of their employees that meet certain criteria.
+Under the Pensions Act 2008, it started with the largest employers in 2012, and every other employer became part of the scheme by 1st February 2018 over various staging dates.
+Diverse Employment were an early adopted of the scheme and all agency workers working through us, and direct employees, will automatically be entered into this work based pension scheme upon commencement of their employment (should they meet the criteria).

-The criteria for qualifying for the auto-enrolment scheme is:
+The criteria for qualifying for the auto-enrolment scheme are:

 - That individuals are aged over 22 but under state pension age

 - That they work in the United Kingdom

 - That you earn more than £10000 per year for tax year 2019/20

 |October 2018 onward||8% of total salary||3% of total salary||5% of total salary|